• About share house

 Therefore, it can be said that the contract fee for a shared house is set very low compared to the brokerage fee.

-Common service fee
+Common area fee

 Common area fees mainly include utility bills, daily necessities, and internet connection fees.